-24. Hot air balloon over the savannah, Kenya
+24. Take a hot air balloon over the savannah, Kenya

 With the sun breaking over the horizon and warming chilly faces, the perfect serenity of this mode of transport is hard to beat.
 Below, hippos cavort in the muddy river and vervet monkeys watch the balloon’s passage from their treetop vantage points.
 Once it’s over the plain, the balloon is ignored by the grazing herds of zebra and gazelle – but they flee its shadow and the whoosh of the burner when it flies too low.
 For wildlife photography, a balloon safari can’t equal patient observation on the ground, but few experiences can match this one for sheer unforgettability.

 Overlooking the Mara River, home to hippos and crocodiles, all tents at Fairmont Mara have a private veranda for viewing wildlife.